-Allison focuses her practice on land use law, environmental impact review, environmental regulation and permitting, and associated litigation.
-Her educational background in environmental law and policy, as well as urban planning, gives her multidisciplinary perspective of the land use process.
+Allison focuses her practice on land use law; environmental impact review; renewable energy project development; environmental regulation and permitting, especially brownfields redevelopment; and associated litigation.
+Her educational background in environmental law and policy, as well as urban planning, gives her multidisciplinary perspective of the development process.

 “Environmental Law: Developments in the Law of SEQRA, 2017-2018 Survey of New York Law,” co-author Mark A. Chertok & Allison Sloto